All articles

 The Ontario delivery took five business days — that's standard for BC-to-Ontario Canada Post.
 If you're in Atlantic Canada or the Territories, factor in 7–10 business days as a realistic expectation.
 The packaging was plain brown cardboard, with no external labelling beyond the return address (which used a generic business name, not "Crop King Seeds").
 Seeds were vacuum-sealed inside and wrapped in padding material.

 💡 Want your order faster from Ontario or Quebec (legal-to-grow provinces only)?
-Xpresspost from Crop King adds 1–2 days of predictability in our experience.
+Xpresspost from Crop King is widely reported to add 1–2 days of predictability over standard shipping.
 It costs roughly $15–20 CAD more but the tracking updates are more granular — useful if you're timing a seasonal outdoor plant-out window in May.

 Canada Post Delivery Estimate — Crop King (Vancouver, BC origin) BC / AB 2–3 days ON / QC* 4–6 days SK / MB* 3–5 days Atlantic 6–9 days Territories 10–14 days * QC and MB: home cultivation prohibited under provincial law. * MB: home grow ban.
 Order only for collector purposes if legal in your jurisdiction.
-Estimates based on Canada Post Expedited Parcel SLAs + our 3-batch order data, Oct 2025–Mar 2026
+Estimates based on Canada Post Expedited Parcel SLAs and aggregated Canadian seed-bank grower reports

 Estimated Canada Post delivery windows for Crop King Seeds orders by province/territory.
 Business days only.